namyoungkim/namyoungkim.github.io/about.md

 ---
 layout: page
-title: About
+title: About me
 permalink: /about/
 ---
+**Introduce**
+- I'm Data Sceientist.

-I am freelance developer.
-Currently doing more in backend, focused in Python and Django.
+- Currently doing more in machine-learning, focused in sk-learn and TensorFlow.

-email: agus[at]python.web.id
+**E-mail**
+- liniarq@gmail.com

+---
+**Professional Experience**

+- Aceproject
+    - May 2016 - July 2017
+    - Seoul, Korea